charlesfrye/charlesfrye.github.io/_posts/2001-01-01-hypothesis-testing.markdown

 At first, these numbers seem to be of limited use for scientists, since we certainly wouldn't be doing experiments if we knew whether the hypothesis was true or false!

-The utility of this table is that it doesn't require us to specify $p(H_A)$, so we can avoid all of the difficulties described above for figuring out prior probabilities.
+The utility of this table is that it doesn't require us to specify $$p(H_A)$$, so we can avoid all of the difficulties described above for figuring out prior probabilities.
 The rightmost column of this table is particularly easy to calculate, so it has long dominated the design of hypothesis tests.
 To make things a bit more concrete, we now turn to how we calculate the values in this column and use them to design a test.

-### Good: Hypothesis Test Design Using $p(+\lvert F)$
+### Good: Hypothesis Test Design Using $$p(+\lvert F)$$

 #### Example: Adrian and Yngve

 Let us return to our neuroscience example: we wish to test the hypothesis that pressing on a cat's hind foot causes an increase in the firing rate of the nerve exiting the foot.

 Imagine that we knew the probability distribution of firing rates that we measure in the case where the foot is not being stimulated.
 For example, we might have collected thousands of trials, so we have a very good estimate of this probability distribution.
 Given a new measurement value, we might like to know how likely it was that we'd get that value.
-Unfortunately, the answer to that question for a continuous value like firing rate is always $0$, as discussed in the earlier section on probability density functions.
+Unfortunately, the answer to that question for a continuous value like firing rate is always $$0$$, as discussed in the earlier section on probability density functions.
 Instead, we have to ask how likely it was that we'd measure a firing rate around that value, or at least as large or small as that value.
 In both cases, we take an area under the curve given by the probability density function.

 A key insight that lets us rigorously design a statistical test here is that if the null hypothesis is true, then the distribution we measured for the firing rates in the nerve of the unstimulated foot is exactly the distribution of the firing rates in the stimulated foot, *under the null hypothesis*.
 This distribution is often called the *null distribution*.
 Armed with this distribution, we can calculate the chance that we would observe a firing rate at least that large if the null hypothesis were true.
 It's simply the procedure described above: take the probability distribution given by the observations of the unstimulated foot and measure the area under the curve that is at or above the measured value.

 The resulting number is the chance, *under the null hypothesis*, that we would collect the data that we collected.
 This is a famous number.
-It is called the *$p$-value*.
+It is called the *$$p$$-value*.
 The lower this value is, the less likely it is that we would observe the data that we observed under the null hypothesis.
 Put another way, if this value is low and the null hypothesis is true, then our results are very surprising -- they represent some sort of cosmic coincidence.
 Science, and much of rational inference, rests on the assumption that being less surprised is better and bizarre coincidences don't occur that often.
 All else being equal, if another hypothesis results in us being less surprised by the information we have, then we prefer that hypothesis.

-We can use the $p$-value to design a statistical test whose false positive rate we know exactly.
-If we reject the null hypothesis and claim that the alternative hypothesis is true whenever the $p$-value is less than some number $\alpha$, then our false positive rate will be $\alpha$.
+We can use the $$p$$-value to design a statistical test whose false positive rate we know exactly.
+If we reject the null hypothesis and claim that the alternative hypothesis is true whenever the $$p$$-value is less than some number $$\alpha$$, then our false positive rate will be $$\alpha$$.
 It's helpful to spell out exactly why.
-Remember that the $p$-value is the chance that we would observe the data we observed under the null hypothesis.
-By definition, half of time, we'll measure $p$-values that are under $0.5$ -- in this case, we can be explicit and say that half of the data we observe should be at least as large as the median.
+Remember that the $$p$$-value is the chance that we would observe the data we observed under the null hypothesis.
+By definition, half of time, we'll measure $$p$$-values that are under $$0.5$$ -- in this case, we can be explicit and say that half of the data we observe should be at least as large as the median.
 This same argument holds for each percentile.

 #### Summary